rwieruch/crowdsourced-volunteering-list/README.md

 Experiment to crowdsource a list of reputable yet impactful volunteering projects.

+**What?**

-**What?** A list of crowdsourced volunteering projects that don't charge any money, are agile (no bureaucracy) and give travellers the opportunity to help.
+A list of crowdsourced volunteering projects that don't charge any money, are agile (no bureaucracy) and give travellers the opportunity to help.

+**Who?**

-**Who?** Travellers who want to give something back and who want have an impact while traveling.
+Travellers who want to give something back and who want have an impact while traveling.

+**Why?**

-**Why?** Not aware of any centrallized resource that gives travellers access to agile volunteering projects.
+Not aware of any centrallized resource that gives travellers access to agile volunteering projects.

+**Where?**

-**Where?** Everywhere where you have experienced a volunteering project that had a direct impact yet are looking for volunteers.
+Everywhere where you have experienced a volunteering project that had a direct impact yet are looking for volunteers.

-# List of Volunteering
+# Volunteering by Region

-Grouped by regions.

 ## Africa